UK & US STREAMING PRICE COMPARISON

 ITVX (UK)

-A superb free, ad-supported platform offering a surprisingly large catalogue of films and series.
-It is great for casual lean-back viewing.
+A free, ad-supported streaming service with a large rotating library of films and TV.
+It is especially useful for casual movie nights and older catalogue titles.

 The Roku Channel (US)